card

 Day 3.
 Vulture Gorge/hiking

 Day 4.
-Khongor sand dune/camel riding
+Khongor sand dunes/camel riding

 Day 5.
 Red Cliffs (dinosaur site)